anticolon/BedsideClock/README.md

 A responsive, dark-themed web interface accessible from any device on the same network:

 - **Home page** — Set alarm time (24h format dropdowns), toggle alarm on/off, select alarm sound, adjust volume with slider, test playback, adjust display brightness
-- **Manage Sound Files** — Upload new MP3 files to the SD card with a progress bar, download files with live progress on the button, view file list with file sizes, delete unwanted files, see SD card usage statistics
+- **Manage Sound Files** — Upload new MP3 files to the SD card with a progress bar, download files with live progress on the button, view file list with file sizes, delete unwanted files, wipe entire SD card with double confirmation, see SD card usage statistics
 - **Location Settings** — Search for your city using the Open-Meteo Geocoding API, timezone is set automatically
 - **Firmware Update** — OTA (Over-The-Air) firmware updates with upload progress bar, automatic reboot detection, and redirect to home page when the device comes back online
 - **Web access control** — Enable/disable the entire web interface from the on-screen menu to prevent unauthorized access.
 When disabled, all endpoints return `403 Forbidden`.
 OTA updates and the AP config portal remain accessible for recovery.